dajomas/DnD-TimeTracker/Readme-AI.md

 * Can you compact the countdown timer to a single line
 * Can you align the timers so that the times are aligned?

+Added without AI:
+* The copy button and functionality on countdown timers

 And the Readme was created with the following promtp:
 * Can you write a readme for this ?

 I expect you will not get the exact same results when you try this on another AI platform or even Perplexity.